jaseflow/takeupsomething/content/interests/golf.md

 imageUrl: "/interests/golf.jpg"
 categories:
   - sport
-description: "Only Golf can bring people together with a mix of banter, personal competition and plenty of socializing.
+description: "Only Golf can bring people together with it's mix of banter, self-competition and plenty of opportunities to be social.
 Golf is one of the main ingredients in life for good health and happiness."
 author:
   image: "/jcobley.jpg"
   name: "James Cobley"